VermontSports Betting

-Your complete guide to legal sports betting in the Green Mountain State.
+Vermont sports betting is live in the Green Mountain State.
 Three licensed mobile sportsbooks — DraftKings, FanDuel, and Fanatics — launched together on January 11, 2024.
 21+ age, no retail, mobile-only market.

 Best Vermont Sportsbooks